Bahrain cancels Human Rights Watch parliament conference visas, group says | Politics

 - Country:

-Bahrain's government communications office and the IPU did not immediately respond to requests for comment.
+Bahrain's government communications office did not immediately respond to a request for comment.
 Rights groups, including HRW, have criticised Bahrain for holding international events, such as last week's annual Formula One race, as a way of distracting from repression of political opposition.

 The Sunni Muslim-ruled state has, since a 2011 anti-government uprising led largely by its Shi'ite Muslim community, jailed thousands of people, including opposition leaders, sometimes in mass trials.
 It has also dissolved leading opposition groups.
 Bahrain's government says it has made key reforms in recent years on human rights, criminal justice and prisoner treatment.